-Wall Street dips as focus shifts to Fed
+Wall Street flat on mixed earnings; all eyes on Fed

-(Reuters) - Wall Street struggled for direction on Wednesday as investors geared up for a policy decision by the Federal Reserve later in the day.
+(Reuters) - U.S. stock indexes treaded water on Wednesday as investors assessed mixed corporate reports in the thick of earnings season, while bracing for a policy decision by the Federal Reserve later in the day.

+Shares of General Electric Co (GE.N) jumped 11.5% after the industrial conglomerate beat quarterly profit estimates and raised its cash forecast for the year.

+Yum Brands Inc (YUM.N) shed 9.5% and was among the top decliners on the benchmark index as the KFC owner missed quarterly profit expectations.

 The central bank is widely expected to cut interest rates for the third time this year to counter any fallout from a protracted U.S.-China trade war on the domestic economy.

-After a modestly higher open, U.S. stocks slipped into the red.
-The interest rate sensitive banking sub-sector .SPXBK shed 0.6%.
-Five of the 11 major S&P 500 sectors were lower, with losses in the financial sector .SPSY weighing the most.
+The interest rate sensitive banking sub-sector .SPXBK fell 0.79%.
+Six of the 11 major S&P 500 sectors were lower, with losses in the financial sector .SPSY weighing the most.

 The Fed decision is due at 2 p.m.
-ET followed by a press conference from Chair Jerome Powell.
+ET followed by a news conference from Chair Jerome Powell.

 Traders have fully priced in a quarter percentage point rate cut, up from a nearly 40% chance a month earlier.
 Hopes of a rate cut and optimism around trade talks had pushed the benchmark S&P 500 to record highs in the last two sessions.